 Whilst drinking my morning coffee and going through Facebook, I saw a picture of a man making his daughter a fairy house from a log with a chainsaw.
-I thought, that would be perfect for my daughter’s 8th birthday present.
+I thought that would be perfect for my daughter’s 8th birthday present.

-Click on any image to start lightbox display.
+Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.

 I drilled a hole through the polystyrene at the side for the chord to poke out.

 It was time to switch it on to get inspiration!

 Now that the ‘skeleton’ of my overall fairy house sculpture was formed, it was time to focus on the landscape…

 I knew I wanted stairs up a hill to the front door of the fairy house, so I set about carving the polystyrene into a rough shape and then plastering it over the top.
 Placing the stones in formation was incredibly difficult but I eventually got them in place and lightly plastered them to stay.

 My daughter is fascinated by some of the crystals and stones I’ve collected over the years so I thought I’d incorporate them into this special sculpture for her.

 Next was to make the full-size landscape base of the fairy house.
 I wanted the stairs to lead down a path to a pond so I made sure I left a ‘well’ shaped hole.
 I also had the idea to put in a real bonsai tree so I left a circle-shaped hole for a pot to go into.

 After plastering the shape, I used airdry clay to clean the rough plastering up and give me a more defined shape of the fairy house to work with.